zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 ## Preventing Attacks

-By studying the transaction processes of recent cross-chain security hacks, we sort them into two types: attacks in the computation process, or in the consensus process.
-With a different logical design, zkLink mitigates risks in both scenarios.
+By analyzing the transaction processes of recent cross-chain security breaches, we can categorize them into two types: attacks targeting the computation process or the consensus process.

 ### Vulnerability in the computation process
 Diving deeper into the recent cross-chain security incidents, we can conclude that most of them are caused by vulnerability in the computation process, i.e., the correctness of computation, rather than consensus mechanism.
 Here are some of the cases: